 Test the newly reset password once the login screen shows up.

-Log in to server via Console
+Log in to the server via Console

 option from LayerPanel v2.0 and click Send CtrlAltDel